ganehag/pyMeterBus/README.md

 These tools can communicate over a serial device `/dev/ttyX` or even over RFC2217 using the format `rfc2217://host:port`.

-If you are using `ser2net` as a RFC2217 server.
+Suppose you are using `ser2net` as an RFC2217 server.
 You need to configure it the following way:

 ```
 2000:telnet:0:/dev/ttySX:2400 remctl banner